charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 With perfect play, Matthias' list (below) makes a turn-3 Titan in **13%** of games on the play, and 23% on the draw.

 To be clear, "perfect play" isn't hyperbolic.
 I coded up the deck in Python (you can check it out [here](https://github.com/charles-uno/valakut)).
 The program doesn't know anything about strategy or sequencing -- it just knows the rules.
 Any time there are multiple legal plays, it clones itself that many times and tries them all[^3].
 For any given hand, it's guaranteed to find the fastest[^4] line to a Titan.

-[^3]: This is called a [brute force](https://en.wikipedia.org/wiki/Proof_by_exhaustion) solution.
-It's guaranteed to find the right answer, but it's dreadfully inefficient.
-To solve [Storm](https://www.mtggoldfish.com/archetype/modern-u-r-gifts-storm-32901#paper) by brute force, you'd probably need a supercomputer.
-Titan Breach is solvable on a laptop because it makes relatively few choices.
-It rarely plays more than half a dozen spells over the course of the game, and there's always a best way to tap lands for mana.

 [^4]: We're maximizing the odds of turn-3 Titan, but this isn't an all-or-nothing deal.
 Zach's build is 85% to have Titan on the table by turn 4 on the play.
 Matthias' build, and the following tweaks, are over 90%.